-The left side of the beach ends against low lave ridges, the tilted edges of the collapsed crater rim, behind which a line of tidal pools have been partly filled with sand.
-Inland from these pools several acres of low ground is covered with the Cryptocarpus shrubs in which a dense colony of some twohundred frigate birds nest.
-These shore areas were the limit of our exploration during the short time available on this first exciting day, and we returned to our boats as the sun was setting.
+The left side of the beach ends against low lava ridges, the tilted edges of the collapsed crater rim, behind which a line of tidal pools have been partly filled with sand.
+Inland from these pools several acres of low ground is covered with the Cryptocarpus shrubs in which a dense colony of some two hundred frigate birds nest.
+These shore areas where the limit of our exploration during the short time available on this first exciting day, and we returned to our boats as the sun was setting.

-Knowledge of the behavior of Man-D'-War birds was augmented greatly increased by the work of Bryon Nelson who spent seven months on Tower Island studying them.
+Knowledge of the behavior of Man-O'-War birds was greatly augmented by the work of Bryon Nelson who spent seven months on Tower Island studying them.
 But in spite of his intensive observations several puzzling features of their behavior still remain unexplained.
-Young birds are slow to mature and long remain dependent on their parents continuing to be fed by them for months after they have learned to fly, even up to the beginning of and past the following breeding season.
-Since the breeding cycle starts on Tower about the same time each year, this long post-fledging dependence of juveniles indicates that two groups of frigates may nest here on alternate years.
+Young birds are slow to mature and long remain dependent on their parents, continuing to be fed by them for months after they have learned to fly, even up to the beginning of and past the following breeding season.
+Since the breeding cycle starts on Tower about the same time each year, this long postfledging dependence of juveniles indicates that two groups of frigates may nest here on alternate years.
 I saw a fully grown frigate in juvenile plumage feed from the gullet of an adult female, while a few feet away another female was incubating her egg and not much farther off on the other side a pair were engaged in mutual display.
 Except for what they pirate from other species of birds, especially the boobies, frigates snatch most of their food from the surface of the sea.
 According to Nelson it consists largely of flying fish and squid.
 Probably the skill required to obtain this kind of a living is not quickly learned which accounts not only for the long period of dependence of the young but for the high mortality rate among juveniles, many of whom die of starvation.
-They have been found reduced to a third of the adult weight, a likely result more of foraging failure than lack of adult care.
+They have been found reduced to a third of the adult a condition probably caused by foraging failure rather than by lack weight, a likely result of foraging failure than lack of adult care.